Changissnz/selfinterest/README.md

 attributed to it, can be split into at least two alternatives: of accepting or rejecting the envisioned practice of the artificial axiom.
-Both of these traits of the artificial axiom give leeway to the notion of "right" and "wrong", and this notion does not require the need to mention morality.
+Both of these traits of the artificial axiom give leeway to the notion of "right" and "wrong", and this notion does not require the need of mentioning morality.
 The preference for the course of action, from the "right", is supposed to be better than what is from the "wrong".
 This preference, of course, is on the premise of knowing the lone and immediate context for which the artificial axiom is to be used.
 The